 Nancy Tarshis is a speech-language pathologist whose prolific career includes extensive experience working with children and their parents.
 In 1992, she joined the professional team at the Children’s Evaluation and Rehabilitation Center (CERC) at Albert Einstein College of Medicine, where, in 1996, she was named Supervisor of Speech and Language Services.
 Currently, she maintains a clinical practice, seeing patients birth to 21 for diagnoses and therapeutic treatment, supervises ten speech pathologists, lectures to medical residents and psychology interns, participates in research projects, and serves as adjunct clinical instructor at Teachers College, Columbia, Hunter College, NYU, and Hofstra University.
-She is deeply experienced in a wide variety of treatment methodologies, including Social Thinking, and is a frequent speaker across the U.S. on its concepts and strategies.
+She is deeply experienced in a wide variety of treatment methodologies, including Social Thinking, is a frequent speaker across the U.S. on its concepts and strategies, and co-authored We Thinkers!
+Volume 1 Social Explorers and We Thinkers!
+Volume 2 Social Problem Solvers.

 Nancy’s clinical work includes Altogether Social, a Social Thinking practice she co-founded with Debbie Meringolo, that serves clients age 14 months through 22 years.
 Altogether Social provides individual and group sessions, consultations to public and private schools, and trainings for parents and professionals.